-Objects can be created by calls of the form compensatedParameter (parameters, spillRefId, transform parameters: Object of class "character" -flow parameters to be compensated compensation-class
+Objects can be created by calls of the form compensatedParameter (parameters, spillRefId, transform parameters: Object of class "character" -flow parameters to be compensated spillRefId: Object of class "character" -name of the compensation object (The compensation object contains the spillover Matrix)

-- spillRefId: Object of class "character" -name of the compensation object (The compensation object contains the spillover Matrix) - transformationId: Object of class "character" -unique Id to reference the compensatedParameter object
+searchEnv: Object of class "environment" -environment in which the compensation object is defined transformationId: Object of class "character" -unique Id to reference the compensatedParameter object

+'''

 Class "transform", directly.
 Class "transformation", by class "transform", distance 2.
 Class "characterOrTransformation", by class "transform", distance 3.

+'''